 Student-Centered Work Bins

-Much like the turn-in bin, this idea from teacher Marine Freibrun puts the kids in the driver’s seat when it comes to classroom organization!
+Much like the turn-in bin, creating bins that let students know where to find the work they need puts the kids in the driver’s seat when it comes to classroom organization!
 Set up milk crates with extra work, make-up work, extra supplies … really anything kids might need where they can help themselves.

 Not only does it help with your classroom management, but it can help keep YOU organized as you have a specific place to put each thing!

 Don’t forget to print labels for each bin!